This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 As more browsers support the Navigation API, you can stop the practice of intercepting hyperlinks in the DOM, while having to manually synchronize the URL with the page content.

-- Same-document view transitions, still with the usual slide effects, and still part of a multi-page server-side rendered website.
+- Same-document view transitions with slide effects, all within a multi-page server-side rendered website.

-- Speculation rules are not used, as this example uses the
+- Speculation rules are not used in this example, as the

 fetch()